blipk/Bowser/README.md

 Open Bowser from your desktop environments application menu, here you can create and manage rules.<br/>

-Use the Settings menu to: Enable/disable Bowser, set the default browser for links without rules or scan for installed web browsers<br/>
+Use the Settings menu to: Enable/disable Bowser, set the default browser for links without rules or rescan for installed web browsers.<br/>

 Use the File menu to Export or Import your rules and configuration from files for backup.
 Use the Help menu to find this readme.<br/>

-![Bowser Settings GUI](doc/BowserGUI.png?raw=true "Screenshot of Bowser Settings GUI") Select a rule and the web browser it opens with will show in the drop down box.<br/>
+![Bowser Settings GUI](doc/BowserGUI.png?raw=true "Screenshot of Bowser Settings GUI")

+Select a rule and the web browser it opens with will show in the drop down box.<br/>
 Choose another browser to make it the default for the selected rule.<br/>
 Double click a rule to edit it.
 Use the Delete button to delete the selected rule<br/>